Xiashangning/BigSurface/README.md

   >
   > Even Linux failed to drive the cameras on SP7 (IPU4), SP6 and before (IPU3) might be possible but I do not have the device.

+## Important
+Surface Pro 7 seems to have issues for macOS to recognize properly the battery in System Preference.
+PM Profile in FACP is tablet not laptop.

+Thus, a SSDT patch is needed.

+ACPI table: FACP

+Find: 00080900 B2000000 F0F1

+Replace: 00020900 B2000000 F0F1

+Thanks to @he1833

 ## If you like my project, please consider to star this project, thanks!
 ### If you appreciate my effort and would like to pay me a coffee, here is my PayPal address: `ritchiexia@163.com`